lucky-wolf/DW2-XL/README.md

 ### v1.15.5
 - Updated for 1.1.4.9 beta (not required)
-- Reduced the Space Reactor efficiency to limit early game expansion
+- Reduced the Caslon Reactor efficiency to limit early game expansion
 - Broke out Administration Facilities into separate buildings, rather than upgrades
   - Hopefully this allows the AIs to build them and be a bit more competitive further into the game
 - Super techs now cost between T9 and T10 levels